BitcoinDesign/Guide/guide/payments/request.md

 The most common way bitcoin is requested today is in the form of single-use payment requests.
 For Lightning, a standard [BOLT11](https://github.com/lightning/bolts/blob/master/11-payment-encoding.md) invoice is used.
 For on-chain, [addresses of various types]({{ "/guide/glossary/address/" | relative_url }}) are used.
 Addresses can be reused though this is not advised due to [privacy concerns]({{ "/guide/payments/privacy/#generate-a-new-address-for-each-payment" | relative_url }}).
 Single-use invoices and addresses need to be easily and conveniently generated within a wallet application.

+As single-use payment requests are convenient for one-time or in-person payments, generating them should be possible from your applications home screen in a fast, convenient, and, private manner.

+Do not show balances on your home screen when generating single-use payment requests as a third party, especially if requesting in person, is likely to see the users balance which is a privacy concern.
+Home screens can also enter users straight into a request flow, such as entering an amount to be requested, speeding up the process.

-### Amount
+### Amounts

-When generating a single-use payment request, the receiver may want to add an amount to be paid.
-Entering an amount from the home screen can speed up the requesting flow.
-Alternatively, users can add an amount to an already generated payment request.
-Entering an amount needs to be clear to prevent users entering incorrect amounts.
+When generating single-use payment requests, the receiver may want to add an amount to be paid.

+As mentioned above, entering an amount from the home screen can speed up the requesting flow and is also more private.
+It should also be possible for users to tap request and generate a zero amount payment request if they want the sender to set the amount.

+Zero amount invoices also limit both sender and receivers exposure to price volatility, which can be a major usability issue in places using bitcoin as a means of payment like El Salvador where they are denominating their payments in fiat.

-Amount units need to be toggleable between bitcoin, satoshi and local currency values as senders may request in a set unit.
-Ensure the unit being entered is prominent to prevent entering of the wrong unit amount.
+When entering an amount, units need to be toggleable between bitcoin, satoshi and local currency values as senders may request in a set unit.
+Ensure the unit being entered is clearly visible to prevent users entering of the wrong unit amount.
 More on the [Units & Symbols page]({{ "/guide/payments/units-and-symbols/" | relative_url }}).

-### Address types

-There are several address types that can be used for on-chain payment requests.
-Each address type has unique benefits, such as SegWit saving on network fees.
-It's recommended to encourage users to use the latest - more feature rich address types.
-However, older address types should be supported for seamless backwards compatibility.
-More on the [address types]({{ "/guide/glossary/address/" | relative_url }}) page.

-### Meta data

-A payment request with only standard data like an amount and date communicates little to both parties about the payment.
-Users should have the option to attach a note for record-keeping and for the sender to read.
-Adding tags, labels and any other metadata that may be relevant to give more context to the payment is also beneficial.

-#### Invoice expirations

-A piece of meta data unique to invoices is an expiration time.
-This is how long until a single-use invoice expires.
-By default this is 60 minutes.
-When an invoice is generated an expiration timer needs to be shown to users alongside the payment request.
-For more custom use cases, allow users to adjust this expiration time manually.
+{% include /tip/open.html label="Did you know?" icon="info" color="blue" %}

+Prior to the LND TLV upgrade, zero amount lightning invoices [could be exploited](https://github.com/ottosuess/ottosuess.github.io/blob/master/zero-amount-payments.md) by intermediate routing nodes to steal a users funds.

+This is no longer a concern, and it is recommended that all lightning wallets enable sending and receiving to zero amount invoices.

+{% include /tip/close.html %}

 <div class="image-slide-gallery">